prometheus/client_ruby/UPGRADING.md

 This will most typically be present when mounting several Rack applications in the same server process, such as when using [Rails Engines](https://guides.rubyonrails.org/engines.html).

+## Improved stripping of IDs/UUIDs from paths in Collector middleware

+Where available (currently for applications written in the Sinatra and Grape frameworks), we now use framework-specific equivalents to `PATH_INFO` in `Prometheus::Middleware::Collector`, which means that rather than having path segments replaced with the generic `:id` and `:uuid` placeholders, you'll see the route as you defined it in your framework.

+For frameworks where that information isn't available to us (most notably Rails), we still fall back to using `PATH_INFO`, though we have also improved how we strip IDs/UUIDs from it.
+Previously, we would only strip them from alternating path segments due to the way we were matching them.
+We have improved that matching so it works even when there are IDs/UUIDs in consecutive path segments.

+You may notice the path label change for some of your endpoints.

 ## Improved validation of label names